WanluLiuLab/yasim/doc/src/tutorial/llrg/index.ipynb.md

 Although most LLRGs are straightforward, there are still some LLRGs that take a long time to understand.
 This is a tutorial to correctly use different LLRGs to simulate different sequencers.
 We assume that you had already read _YASIM Tutorial_.

-Here we would demonstrate features of commonly-used LLRGs using mitochondria of _C.
+Here we would demonstrate features of commonly used LLRGs using mitochondria of _C.
 Elegans_.

 +++